Suraj-Choudhary7/first-repo/README.md

 # INTRO
 <br>
-  --> HELLO Myself Suraj Choudhary..<br>
+  --> HELLO Myself Suraj Choudhary..
-  --> I come fromthe city of Surat,Gujarat.<br>
+  --> I come fromthe city of Surat,Gujarat.
-  --> I am currenty pursuing my B.Tech in MECHANICAL Engineering.<br>
+  --> I am currenty pursuing my B.Tech in MECHANICAL Engineering.

 # SKILLS
   I have various types of skills in differents fields such as